berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 That's it folks, you now have a Stratum 1 NTP server at your disposal, point the other hosts in your network to this Raspberry PI's IP address or hostname (if you run DNS locally).

 I would recommend to always have more then one time source, so I recommend adding your new server.
 For chrony or ntpd add a line:
-`server time.dev.sjc.nl prefer` to your `chrony.conf` or `ntp.conf`on those systems they should report it as a Stratum 1 server, see the output of Chrony and ntpd on some of my other servers:
+`server time.dev.sjc.nl prefer` to your `chrony.conf` or `ntp.conf`on those systems they should report it as a Stratum 1 server, see the output of chrony and ntpd on some of my other servers:

-**Chrony based output:**
+**chrony based output:**
 ```
 [root@otherlinuxserver1 ~]# chronyc sources -v
 210 Number of sources = 9